Top 4 Things to Know About Supplemental Dental Insurance

 Once you meet a deductible, your plan may cover restorative services, such as fillings for cavities, tooth extractions, root canals, crowns, bridges, and dentures.
 But it usually won’t cover 100 percent of the costs for these.
 You’ll probably still have coinsurance, which means you’ll be expected to pay a percentage of the dentist’s charges as well.
 (Dental insurance also doesn’t usually pay for cosmetic procedures like tooth whitening.)

 Most dental plans also have annual maximums for each plan year.
-So, if your annual maximum is $2,000 and your dental expenses are $3,000, you’re responsible for the additional $1,000.
+For example, if your annual maximum is $2,000 and your dental expenses are $3,000, you’re responsible for the additional $1,000.

 There are two main ways you can get dental insurance: